 Most personal injury lawsuits in Alabama require a plaintiff to establish negligence by a preponderance of the evidence.
 This means that a victim must try to show that more likely than not, the defendant owed them a duty of care, the defendant breached this duty, the defendant's breach was an actual and proximate cause of the accident, and they suffered actual damages.

 Alabama is one of the few states to follow the contributory negligence doctrine.
 Under this doctrine, a plaintiff cannot recover damages if their own negligence contributed to the accident.
 Most states follow some version of comparative negligence, where a damage award is reduced by an amount equal to the plaintiff's fault.
-Decatur personal injury attorney Greg Reeves can help you work to defeat any allegation of contributory negligence in your case.
+Alabama personal injury attorney Greg Reeves can help you work to defeat any allegation of contributory negligence in your case.

 The damages available depend on the extent and nature of the injuries.
 Generally, you can recover compensatory damages for both economic and noneconomic losses.
 These losses may include lost wages, household services, medical bills, pain and suffering, mental anguish, scarring, disfigurement, loss of enjoyment, and sometimes loss of consortium.